Collection inventory

 Related Material

 See also Sons of Temperance, Waddington, N.Y.
 Collection and Temperance Society (Tyre, N.Y.)
 Minute Book.
-Special Collections Research Center also has a number of temperance-related printed items cataloged in our Rare Books division; please refer to the Classic Catalog to locate these items.
+Special Collections Research Center also has a number of temperance-related printed items cataloged in our Rare Books division; please refer to Libraries Search to locate these items.

 Return to top